Difference between Ved, Vedas, Vedanta, Vedic Culture, and Vedic Meditation

 Parampara is an uninterrupted succession

-Gurus have a huge responsibility where Guru is responsible for you.
+Gurus have a huge responsibility and are responsible for you.
 It was a time when you trusted the Guru for all your knowledge on how to live.
 He knew the answers to everything that’s good for you and would guide you on your path.
 A Guru-disciple relationship was the means of education at the time and there were no other formal means.
 When a child grew to the age of 5 years he was sent to a Guru to live and learn with.
 Knowledge is passed orally through the spiritual, intellectual, and emotional bond between the two of them.
 It is also a form of Bhakti devotion where the shishya is obedient and very devoted to the Guru; there is total surrender.
 The belief is that the Guru can impart the knowledge that will lead to Moksha or liberation from the cycle of rebirth.
 When the time came for the Guru to pass on into his next life, he would make sure he had passed all his knowledge to his disciples and it was their duty to pass this in the same way to their disciples.

 (Please note: In Hindi, the guru is not the same as a teacher, in India, we use other words Shishak, Adhyapak and in today’s day, we just say Sir)